-I’ll admit, going into Colombia, I was a little nervous.
+I’ll admit, going into Colombia, I was more than a little nervous.
 It was my first time going to a new country by myself.
 Rather than pick like Canada or France or something, I chose a country that most Americans only knew from Narcos and Pablo Escobar.
-I told myself that the times have changed and that I shouldn’t be worried, but a reputation like Colombia’s is hard to get over.
+I told myself that the times have changed and that I shouldn’t be worried but try as I did, a reputation like Colombia’s is hard to get over.

 That chaotic start for a groggy traveler fresh off the plane did not bode well for the rest of my transportation experience in Colombia.
 Reckless bus drivers would turn four-hour rides into eight-hour rides.
 I even went off-roading on a jeep at some point.
 By that, I mean that I was literally on top of the jeep.
 The adventures never really stopped in Colombia.